ysyBrenda/EMDerived-SelfDistill-GeochemAnomaly/README.md

    Grid search:

-   - If necessary, use the `gridsearch.sh` to find the optimal parameters (If necessary).
+   - If necessary, use the `gridsearch.sh` to find the optimal parameters.

 ### 3. Geochemical Anomaly Detection